Estimate Time6 min

 Sign up for Fidelity Viewpoints weekly email for our latest insights.

-The major advantage of custodial accounts is that they make it easy to give financial gifts to a child.
+The major advantage of custodial accounts is that they can make it easy to give financial gifts to a child.
 The second related benefit is that you don't have to set up a trust to do it—which can be costly.

-Custodial accounts can have some drawbacks though.
-UGMA/UTMA brokerage accounts are considered assets owned by the child, which can impact financial aid when applying to college.
+Bear in mind, though: UGMA/UTMA brokerage accounts are considered assets owned by the child, which can impact financial aid when applying to college.
 Also, no matter what kind of custodial account, the custodian must transfer the account to the child at a relatively young age (between 18 and 25), after which the money can be used for any purpose.

 How custodial accounts work